• Skip to primary navigation

 cooked biscuits in round pie dish

-Step #6: Bake at 400 degrees for 17-23 minutes, or until tops are a nice golden brown.
+Step #6: Bake at 400 degrees for 17-23 minutes or until the tops are golden brown.

 Storage instructions

 • Reheat: Briefly reheat the almond flour biscuits in the oven or the microwave.
-If desired, slather them with a little non-dairy butter before reheating, to prevent drying out.
+If desired, slather them with a little non-dairy butter before reheating to prevent drying out.

-• Freeze: To freeze, simply place in a freezer-safe baggie and freeze for up to 3 months.
+• Freeze: To freeze, place in a freezer-safe baggie and freeze for up to 3 months.
 Thaw before reheating.

 • Be sure to use blanched almond flour that is ground very finely.
 If you use coarse almond flour or un-blanched almond flour, the biscuits will not turn out correctly.